Exhibition openings featuring PA System (Alexa Hatanaka and Patrick Thompson) and Laura Bydlowska

 For more information about PA System’s exhibition, please click here.

 Laura Bydlowska, Under, 2019, screenprint, ink, gouache, wood carving and pyrography on wood panel, 4″ x 4″.
 Photo courtesy of the artist.

 Laura Bydlowska Passage

 George Gilmour Members’ Gallery

 Passage is a recent body of work by Laura Bydlowska which examines how strata intersect to create or limit access within a fictional landscape.
-Passage continues Bydlowska’s fascination with geologic cross-sections, and the forming of imagined environments below the surface.
-Passage also suggests movement, an opportunity to observe how lines, shapes and textures encourage the eye to travel across different planes, stopping at a point of tension—a meeting of lines, or navigating beyond to an implied skyline of open space.
-Passage pushes the limits of print media, prints are collaged on wood panel substrate that is often textured through reductive wood carving and pyrography (wood burning).
+Passage continues Bydlowska’s fascination with geologic cross-sections, and the forming of imagined environments that could exist below the surface.
+Passage also suggests movement, an opportunity to observe how lines, shapes and textures encourage the eye to travel across different planes, stopping at a point of tension—a meeting of lines, or navigating beyond to a suggested skyline of open space.
+Passage pushes the limits of print media, prints are collaged on a wood panel substrate that is often textured through reductive wood carving and wood burning (pyrography).

 For more information about Laura Bydlowska’s exhibition, please click here.

 Open Studio Member’s Online Gallery

 An initiative of Open Studio’s Membership Committee, this online art gallery showcases the work of Open Studio members on a rotating basis.
 Check out our social media channels for upcoming posts and look out for the hashtag: #VariedEditions #OpenStudio.
 This month we will be posting work by Lisa Frost.

 Open Studio gratefully acknowledges the support of the Canada Council for the Arts, Canadian Heritage, the Ontario Arts Council, the City of Toronto, the Toronto Arts Council and the Ontario Trillium Foundation.
 Open Studio also acknowledges the generous support of its members and numerous foundations, corporations and individuals.